hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

   VPC ID in order to create a temporary security group within the VPC.

 * `avail_zone` (string) - Destination availability zone to launch instance in.
-  Leave this empty to allow Amazon to auto-assign..
+  Leave this empty to allow Amazon to auto-assign.

 ## Basic Example